 Sexing your snake will be beneficial if you are attempting to breed your animals.

-If you do choose to have multiple corn snakes in one tank, you will want to make sure they are of the same sex.
+If you choose to have multiple corn snakes in one tank, you will want to make sure they are of the same sex.

 Sexing your snakes will allow you to know which snakes are male or female.